Visiting in California (CDCR)

 Getting Approved

-You can’t just show up.
-Everyone needs to be approved before their first visit, and the process takes time — usually 4 to 6 weeks, sometimes longer depending on the facility.
+Everyone must be approved before a first visit, and the process takes time — usually 4 to 6 weeks, and sometimes longer depending on the facility.

 Who Can Visit